slashdigital/mapogram/README.md

 ### 5. Rebuild the docker image ( skip this if you run directly on local machine)

-Run following command
+*If container does not reflect your change, you can rebuild image to reflect latest changes* Run following command
 ```bash
 yarn localstack:build